The Good and the Bad of .NET Framework Programming

 Object-oriented software development model

-A modular structure helps define behavior of objects and their interactions without managing object inner attributes.
+A modular structure helps define the behavior of objects and their interactions without managing object inner attributes.
 OOP simplifies programming by making the code manageable, easier to test, and respond to recurring issues.
-It also eliminates unnecessary programming and generally means less coding for developers. .NET makes it possible to reuse code and components, save time and – subsequently – the cost of development.
+It also eliminates unnecessary programming and generally means less coding for developers. .NET makes it possible to reuse code and components, save time, and – subsequently – the cost of development.

 Reliable and simple caching system

 The caching system in .NET is robust and simple to use.
 It’s also designed to be extensible.
-The Object Cache class allows developers to create a custom cache implementation to be used for improving performance and scalability of Windows client and server applications.
+The Object Cache class allows developers to create a custom cache implementation to be used for improving the performance and scalability of Windows client and server applications.

 Visual Studio IDE

 Visual Studio is a Microsoft IDE used for building, debugging, and publishing applications across all platforms, including Android and iOS.
-The Visual Studio is integrated with .NET and provides the features of language-specific environment.
+Visual Studio is integrated with .NET and provides the features of a language-specific environment.

 The key features of the Visual Studio IDE:

-- It’s used as a single IDE for all .NET applications
+- It’s used as a single IDE for all .NET applications.

-- The IDE has integrated compilation and debugging features
+- The IDE has integrated compilation and debugging features.

-- The solution can be used for applications based on code written in different languages
+- The solution can be used for applications based on code written in different languages.

-On top of that, Visual Studio Marketplace offers a wide range of editor extensions from Microsoft and other providers to enable team collaboration, continuous integration, third-party connections, cloud development management, etc.
+Additionally, Visual Studio Marketplace offers a wide range of editor extensions from Microsoft and other providers to enable team collaboration, continuous integration, third-party connections, cloud development management, etc.

-Cross-platform design and language independence of .NET Core
+Cross-platform design of .NET Core

 Flexible deployment and easy maintenance

-Another benefit is that you can have multiple .NET Core versions running side-by-side on the same machine to cover different projects and seamlessly perform deployment tasks.
+Another benefit is that you can have multiple .NET Core versions running side by side on the same machine to cover different projects and seamlessly perform deployment tasks.